FormerLurker/Octolapse/octoprint_octolapse/static/docs/help/profiles.trigger.smart_layer_trigger_type.md

 ### Position Rankings by Quality

-Octoalpse ranks positions by both position and feature type.
+Octolapse ranks positions by both position and feature type.
 Exactly how it does this depends on the exact smart layer trigger type and options.

 #### Feature Type